 The risk to bees from succeeding flowering crops in soil containing neonicotinoid residues is one of the reasons for the neonic ban being extended to sugar beet (a non-flowering crop), and this specific issue was also flagged in the 2018 emergency authorisation decision for future applications to address.

-Defra fails to address the risk from maize being grown subsequently to the sugar beet – the risk would be due to bees drinking sap water – and this was specifically raised as a concern by the HSE but not covered by any mitigation measure.
+Defra failed to address the risk from maize being grown after the sugar beet due to bees drinking sap water.
+This was specifically raised as a concern by the HSE but wasn't covered by any mitigation measure.

 Reducing the rate of application

-Defra’s statement says that there will be a reduced application rate for the seed treatment but would this be enough to avoid harm to aquatic invertebrates?
+Defra’s statement said that there'd be a reduced application rate for the seed treatment, but would this be enough to avoid harm to aquatic invertebrates?
 Neonicotinoids used at normal rates on sugar beet in 2016 caused the River Waveney to be chronically and acutely polluted with thiamethoxam.
-Yet in the 2021 authorisation Defra states that the risks to aquatic invertebrates are “considered to be acceptable”.
+Yet in the 2021 authorisation, Defra stated that the risks to aquatic invertebrates were “considered to be acceptable”.

-HSE warned that there would be impacts from surface water contamination.
+The HSE warned that there'd be impacts from surface water contamination.
 But no other mitigation measures were imposed to reduce the risk of water pollution.

 Bending the rules?

 Demonstrating need is a key requirement for authorisation of emergency use, including that there aren't alternative ways to control the pest or disease.
-The Defra statement for the 2021 decision states that “This protection cannot be provided by any other reasonable means”.
+The Defra statement for the 2021 decision stated: “This protection cannot be provided by any other reasonable means.”

 The use of natural predators can be an effective way to control aphids.
-In its comments on this application HSE noted that ladybird numbers had been low in 2020 and that there are challenges in encouraging consistent natural predators.
+In its comments on this application, the HSE noted that ladybird numbers had been low in 2020 and that there are challenges in encouraging consistent natural predators.

 A broader question is whether the industry is putting enough effort into helping growers use non-chemical methods.
 Farming with nature requires a more holistic approach than reaching for a spray or treated seed.
 Natural predators need habitat on the farm.
 Farmers will need the right kind of advice and support to move away from insecticides.
 The market is highly concentrated, with British Sugar buying all UK sugar, so it has considerable influence over how crops are grown, making its advice to farmers on alternatives crucial.

-However concerns were raised by HSE that the model was not refined enough to allow for variations in virus threat across the growing area - "if the entire crop receives this prophylactic seed treatment, it may transpire that for some growers the seed treatment was not required."
+However, concerns were raised by the HSE that the model wasn't refined enough to allow for variations in virus threat across the growing area: "if the entire crop receives this prophylactic seed treatment, it may transpire that for some growers the seed treatment was not required."

 Has this happened because we’ve left the EU?